JoeSaf/nejo_os_hypr/README.md

 ## Things to do:
 - create a local repo in your pc and in there dump calamares and any other packages.
-- Calamares installer isn't available in the arch repo and so adding it to your packages.x86_64 will only cause build error telling your package not found.
+- Calamares installer isn't available in the arch repo and so adding it to your packages.x86_64 will only cause build error telling you, your package is not found.
 - Look up online or use ai to guide you on properly setting up calamares for your branding
 - Inside 'airootfs/etc/' the re is a branding file there named 'os-release' if you don't edit it it will always overide your syslinux changes, and also it a personal branding file for anyone to use, so you can edit it to suite your needs